 There are many options when determining the type of material to use for engineered fill on your project.
-For many applications, flowable fill is your best choice for an engineered fill.
+For many applications, flowable fill is your best choice for geotechnical applications requiring engineered fill.

 What is Structural Fill vs. Engineered Fill?